brickpool/logo/PG-Protocol.md

 ### Data Addresses in PG Messages
 All data addresses in PG messages are referenced to zero.
 The first occurrence of a data item is addressed as item number zero.
 For example:

-- The input known as _I1_ in a the LOGO adress space is addressed as 00 in the data address field of a PG message.
+- The input known as _I1_ in a the LOGO address space is addressed as 00 in the data address field of a PG message.
 - Analog value 126 decimal is defined as 007E hex.

 ### Field Contents in PG Messages